HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 ### Update procedure

-As soon as the git repository is cloned to a local directory use the following steps to keep it up to date:
+As soon as the git repository is cloned to a local directory, use the following steps to keep it up to date:

-1. If your HCL DX docker-compose environment is currently running, run command:
+1. If your HCL DX docker-compose environment is currently running, stop it with the command:

    ```bash
    docker-compose down
    ```

+   **note:**
+   If local volume mappings are used in the past (for example for DAM etc.), please delete all files in the local volumes folders to ensure that the new startup then create the new file versions.

 2. In a command line window (bash) go into the cloned git directory (for example: \HCL\git_repositories\dx-docker-compose)